Lovers' Vows: Synopsis

 Act I: The play opens with Agatha being ejected from an inn when her money runs out.
 Too proud to beg, she is desperate.
 Frederick enters, sees her, and offers her money although it will mean he cannot pay for his own breakfast.
 She recognizes him as her son, absent for five years as a soldier.
-He has returned in order to find his birth certificate, necessary in order to find employment.
-Distraught, Agatha tells him that there is no certificate: she was seduced at the age of seventeen by Baron Wildenhaim upon promise of marriage.
-Despite the resulting pregnancy, the Baron broke his promise and married another, wealthier woman, and Agatha, turned out of her home, struggled to make ends meet and raise her son alone.
-Frederick is dismayed at the news and to find his mother destitute, and he arranges for her to stay with some charitable cottagers.
+He has returned in order to find his birth certificate, which he needs in order to find employment.
+Distraught, Agatha tells him that there is no certificate; she was seduced at the age of seventeen by Baron Wildenhaim with a promise of marriage.
+Despite the resulting pregnancy, the Baron broke his promise and married another, wealthier woman.
+Agatha, turned out of her home, struggled to make ends meet and raise her son alone.
+Frederick is dismayed, and he arranges for his destitute mother to stay with some charitable cottagers.

 Act II: Frederick leaves, intending to beg for money.
 Not knowing her relationship to him, the cottagers tell Agatha of the recent history of Baron Wildenhaim, now widowed and with a daughter.
 She faints.

 Meanwhile, reluctant to force her inclination as his own was forced, the Baron tries to determine whether or not his daughter, Amelia, loves the affected and foppish Count Cassel.
 It becomes clear to the audience that she instead loves Anhalt, a poor clergyman, and he her.
 It also becomes clear that the Baron regrets the misdeeds of his youth and has long sought, fruitlessly, to make amends.

 Act III: Frederick, desperate as his begging has been unsuccessful, attempts to rob the Baron and the Count as they go hunting, not knowing who they are.
 He is arrested.